Solving Wordle Puzzles with Basic Python

 E is used more frequently than

 X, for example.
 So if we can generate words with the most common letters, we’re more likely to get Wordle to match some or all the characters in the word.
-So the winning strategy for us it to come up with a system that yields the most common letters in use in English.
+So the winning strategy for us it to come up with an algorithm for our Wordle solver that yields the most common letters in use in English.

 Luckily, we have a dictionary of English words!